 When starting a new plot, we start ploughing the area.
 The land is then cultivated using a power harrow.
 Weeds are left to grow, then sprayed off to create what is called a stale seed bed.

 The seeds are then drilled using a precision drill.
-We grow Black Knapweed, Cornflower, Yorkshire Fog, Sweet Vernal, Red Campion, Poppy, Yarrow, Yellow Trefoil, Tufted Vetch, Ribgrass plus others on an occasional basis.
+We grow Black Knapweed, Cornflower, Yorkshire Fog, Sweet Vernal, Red Campion, Poppy, Yarrow, Yellow Trefoil, Tufted Vetch and Ribgrass, plus others on an occasional basis.

 Samples of seed are then sent for analysis.
 The seed is tested for germination, purity and how much other material is there.
-There are no standard germination requirements for wildflowers like there are grass but they must be fit for purpose.
+There are no standard germination requirements for wildflowers, like there are for grass, but they must be fit for purpose.